 “Un” is a prefix in English meaning “not.”
-Added to a word, it changes the word to the opposite meaning.
+Adding it to a word changes that word to the opposite meaning.
 For example, “fair” becomes “unfair.”
 Some “un” words describe negative behavior or character, but some describe desirable traits.

 Another bad “un” is unrighteousness.
 Christ came to cleanse us all from unrighteousness, if we seek Him (1 John 1:9).
 But His wrath will be against the self-seeking who will not obey the truth, and who continue practicing unrighteousness (Romans 2:8).